autonomouslogic/jackson-object-stream/README.md

 ```

 ## Doesn't Jackson support this already?
-Jackson does support writing JSON to files.
+Jackson does support writing/reading multiple JSON object to/from to files.
 This is a tiny library that simply provides the plumbing needed to do so effectively, and provides a few convenience
 methods at the same time.